 All of us are aware of a buddy who has spent years, maybe decades, to get his hot rod just right.
 In fact, each of us has probably spent way too many years trying to get our favorite ride on the road, but in the end, we all believe it was time well spent.

-Moving forward a few years, a friend of Mike’s found the 3,200-pound car, and knowing he wanted one turned him onto the Bel Air.
-The future project was sitting in a barn near Colville, Washington.
+Moving forward a few years, a friend of Mike’s found the 3,200-pound car and, knowing he wanted one, turned him onto the Bel Air — the future project was sitting in a barn near Colville, Washington.

-It was Divers who wanted to base this project on a solid foundation so out went the factory ’rails and back underneath a 2×3-inch rectangular steel chassis from the shop of Art Morrison Enterprises (AME).
-The AME chassis is outfitted with a Strange rear-end and AME IFS spread over a stock 115-inch wheelbase.
+It was Divers who wanted to base this project on a solid foundation, so out went the factory ’rails and back underneath a 2×3 inch rectangular steel chassis from the shop of Art Morrison Enterprises (AME), which is outfitted with a Strange rear-end and AME IFS spread over a stock 115-inch wheelbase.

 The AME IFS is based on Wilwood Pro spindles manufactured by Wilwood with a 2-inch drop and then fitted with their 13-3/4-inch rotors and calipers, all sandwiched by AME control arms utilizing Strange six-way adjustable coil-over shocks.

 At the corners are Rushforth wheels featured in their Fuel model measuring 18×9 fronts with 6-3/4-inch backspacing and in the back 19x11s with 6-5/16-inch backspacing.
 Pirelli Russo tires 275/35Z-R18 are wrapped around the wheels in front and in back 285/35Z-R19s.